 Use this guide when you talk to your care team about your transition plan.

-If you can, take notes while you talk to your doctors, nurses, or other care providers about leaving the hospital.
-Or, ask a friend or family member to take notes for you.
+If you can, it helps to take notes while you're still in hospital.
+A friend or family member can also take notes for you while you talk to your doctors, nurses, or other care providers.